Life Insurance Lapse & Nonpayment Issues Fact Sheet

 Frequently Asked Questions

-Q: What happens if premiums were missed but no notice was sent?
+What if no notice was sent

-A: The policy may still be enforceable.
-Insurers must follow notice requirements.
+The policy may still be enforceable.

 Key Takeaways

-- Beneficiaries have strong legal rights to challenge wrongful denials.
+• Beneficiaries have enforceable legal rights

 Free Case Evaluation Contact Us!